 10. He always shows his most genuine self to the media

 When he speaks to the media, he shows his true side and his most genuine self.
 He speaks not just as a manager but as someone who actually cares about the club.
 He is against being media trained and wants to always speak his mind.
 His words hold weight and do have meaning, which is why everyone waits for his press conferences.
 The way he has transformed the club and made everyone fall in love with him and his style of play is irreplaceable.
-No one could have done a better job than him.
+His departure, whenever it might be, will hurt Sporting immeasurably.